PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 16:18:25
+Last updated: 2024-04-05 16:18:58
-Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell
+Random Quote: When someone is in love, they look through rose-tinted glasses.
+Everything’s wonderful.
+They transform into a soft teddy bear that’s smiling all the time. - Professor